foxbunny/javascript-by-example/README.md

 https://github.com/foxbunny/javascript-by-example/issues) to report issues with the examples or documentation.
 You are also welcome to submit pull requests with fixes or even completely new modules.

+Ideas for new topics to cover is also very welcome!

 ## About the author